RealDrJester/OpenRailsLink/README.md

     web_interface.py: Manages all network communication (HTTP and WebSockets) with the Open Rails simulator.

     definitions.py: The master dictionary defining all controllable functions.
 This acts as the "source of truth" for the application's capabilities.

+--- Known bugs/issues ---

+    1. CP_Handle will not move the slider, but information is being sent.
+    2. Bell for some reason doesn't work or is sent.
+Same problem happens in the javascript version of the game.
+    3. "Instrument Lights" sends Pantograph 1.
+    4. Can't seem to find a way to add other joysticks, like Thrustmaster MFD1.
+But At least Saitek Switch Panel works.
+    5. I do not own other Saitek panels, so I cannot add or test them.
+This will be up to you.
+    6. Some buttons sent by the program will cause the game to crash.
+Either because the ID is wrong, or the game is not prepared to receive them.
+Caution is advised when clicking them randomly.
+    7. Some IDs seems not to match.
+Until I find the proper IDs, it will be left based on what the AI found.
+Like "Instrument Lights" raises and lowers the Pantograph.

 License